 You are not required to apply any design patterns, but you can if you wish.
 Be cautious, however; adding a design pattern involves more code, and this lab already has a number of complex elements.
 If you add a pattern, make sure you have at least one class that refers to that pattern; for example, FlowerBehavior or BeeMoveStrategy.

 The above requirements give some flexibility on how bees and flowers behave.
-You can implement alternatives, but they must have behaviors that are at least as complex as the behavior described in this writeup.
+You can implement alternatives, but they must have behaviors that are at least as complex as the behavior described here.
 For example, the random movement bee tracks the target flower so that the flower does not change until the bee arrives.
 Do not include a “user-guided” bee; the goal is to encapsulate how different types of bees move, not to create a search-and-destroy game.

 Each group member is expected to complete a fair share of the work in both labs.
 Each group member needs to check in interfaces to their classes early in the project, and each must complete an initial version of their portion before the next lab session.
 Failing to complete your portion will make it difficult for us to assign you to groups in future labs, making it difficult for you to satisfy course outcomes.
 An important part of this is to push your work to the shared git repository on a regular basis.
 Do not wait until the due date to start committing and pushing your work!